 Army Sports Control Board

-6. The Chief of Staff ASCB will respond to you directly to either give authority for the tour or explain the reasons why authority cannot be given.
+6. The Operations Officer ASCB will respond to you directly to either give authority for the tour or explain the reasons why authority cannot be given.

 7. Having obtained the necessary authority from the Army Sport Control Board permission must then be granted for the overseas tour by the Rugby Football Union (RFU).